tock/tock/doc/wg/core/notes/core-notes-2022-11-18.md

 # [PR #3318](https://github.com/tock/tock/pull/3318) Continued Discussion
- * Johnathan: Looking at the PR, there are currently three approvals out of the working group and a lot of unadressed comments.
-I am not sure if it is too soon to reach out to Google, but I think I may do that today
+ * Johnathan: Looking at the PR, there are currently three approvals out of the working group and a lot of unaddressed comments.
+I am not sure if it is too soon to reach out to the lowRISC legal committee, but I think I may do that today
  * Hudson (chat): What I had in mind when I added this to the agenda was going through all of the unresolved comments and coming to a consensus among the people on this call how we should resolve them.